 In my coaching, I find that a tremendous number of athletes fail to fully utilize recovery as a training tool.
 Recovery is essential to muscle and tissue repair and increasing performance.
 To maximize all the hours of training you spend trying to reach your goals, it’s critical to leverage the power of recovery.

-Here are my Top 10 Tips to Use Owaves to Aid Recovery and Boost Your Training:
+Top 10 Tips to Use Owaves to Aid Recovery and Boost Your Training:

 - Replace Your Fluids (particularly as the weather warms up)

 Ensuring you are fully hydrated before training can help reduce the stress of an intense workout.
 Keeping your hydration topped off during workouts also helps to enhance the speed of your recovery.
 Whenever you schedule Exercise into your day on Owaves, include a note that says “H2O” or “hydrate” as a reminder.
 Consider adding a 15 to 30 min Nutrition segment immediately after your workout as well totally dedicated to replacing the fluids you have lost through sweating.When it’s hot, adding a little sodium can not only help with potential cramps, but facilitate the hydration process.